romainsauvez/angulator/README.md

 ## Options

-Open the script in your text editor :
+Open the script in your text editor and modify :

-PREFIX_FOR_SELECTOR
+ - PREFIX_FOR_SELECTOR
   choose a custom prefix for the component selector(default:'')

-CSS_FILE_TYPE
+- CSS_FILE_TYPE
   choose the css file type : css, scss, sass...(default:css)

 ## Next